-At June 30, 2021 and 2020, the University held, as trustee, a total of 11 revocable trust agreements, of which the University has a significant beneficial interest.
-These trust agreements had total assets amounting to \$4.1 million and \$4.5 million in 2021 and 2020, respectively and revocable assets totaling \$4.0 million and \$1.7 million in 2021 and 2020.
+At June 30, 2022 and 2021, the University held, as trustee, a total of 9 and 11, respectively, revocable trust agreements, of which the University has a significant beneficial interest.
+These trust agreements had total assets amounting to \$2.9 million and \$4.1 million in 2022 and 2021, respectively.
+Revocable assets totaling \$570 thousand and \$0 thousand became irrevocable in 2022 and 2021, respectively.
 The University's policy is to recognize as contributions revenue the trust gift when the agreement becomes irrevocable.